StevenTammen/bibledocs.org/content/discussion/central-baptist-warner-robins/longer-topical-studies/how-to-discern-the-voice-of-god/_index.md

 1. [x] Popularity or fame does not necessarily mean they did or are doing God's Will.
 1. [x] It is relatively safer to admire people whose spiritual maturity we can observe ourselves, rather than historical figures that don't show up in inspired scripture.

-### True or False: We should not look at other believers as an unattainable standard, but learn from them and reconize that we are all tools in God's hands. {#drawing-inspiration-from-the-faith-of-others-true-or-false-we-should-not-look-at-other-believers-as-an-unattainable-standard-but-learn-from-them-and-reconize-that-we-are-all-tools-in-god-s-hands}
+### True or False: We should not look at other believers as an unattainable standard, but learn from them and reconize that we are all tools in God's hands. {#drawing-inspiration-from-the-faith-of-others-true-or-false-we-should-not-look-at-other-believers-as-an-unattainable-standard-but-learn-from-them-and-reconize-that-we-are-all-tools-in-gods-hands}

 1. [x] True
 1. [ ] False